brandontoups/AUSeniorDesign/docs/wks.md

 The process of training Watson Knowledge Studio is outlined in this section.
 The process starts with titlesearcher.com.
 The TitleSearcherAPI is used to access and bulk download a set of warranty deeds in PDF format.
 These are the deeds that Watson Knowledge Studio will be trained on.
 This is outlined in [document-extraction.md](document-extraction.md).
 Document extraction needs to be done before anything related to Watson Knowledge Studio.

 ## Turning the .pdf into .txt
 The next issue is in parsing out the text of these documents.
 Since they are scanned PDF pages, they must be passed into IBM Discovery via our custom titlesearch.mybluemix.net/upload.jsp.
-The "No file chosen" message will return once the document has been successfully passed into Discovery.
+The process for pushing upload.jsp live is outlined [here](discovery.md).
+When uploading, the "No file chosen" message will return once the document has been successfully passed to Discovery.

 Once a document is uploaded into Discovery, it will be placed in a queue for transforming into a .txt format.
 Users may need to wait for the queue to finish processing before proceeding to the next step.